NxPKG/khulnasoft-docs/content/fundamentals/api/how-to/create-via-api.md

 ### 1. Define the Access Policy

 An Access Policy defines what resources the token can act on and what permissions the token has to those resources.
-This process is similar to how you [create tokens in the Cloudflare dashboard](/fundamentals/api/get-started/create-token/).
+This process is similar to how you [create tokens in the Khulnasoft dashboard](/fundamentals/api/get-started/create-token/).

 Each token can contain multiple policies.